perladvent/perldotcom/content/article/_pub_2003_02_27_review.md

 {
-   "draft" : null,
    "slug" : "/pub/2003/02/27/review",
-   "tags" : [],
    "date" : "2003-02-27T00:00:00-08:00",
    "categories" : "Science",
+   "title" : "Genomic Perl",
+   "tags" : [],
    "thumbnail" : null,
-   "description" : " This is a book I have been looking forward to for a long time.
-Back when James Tisdall had just finished his Beginning Perl for Bioinformatics, I asked him to write an article about how to get into bioinf...", "title" : "Genomic Perl",
-   "image" : null,
+   "draft" : null,
    "authors" : [
       "simon-cozens"
-   ]
+   ],
+   "description" : " This is a book I have been looking forward to for a long time.
+Back when James Tisdall had just finished his Beginning Perl for Bioinformatics, I asked him to write an article about how to get into bioinf...", "image" : null
 }